thomashustache/platform/README.md

 This repository was forked from the original: https://github.com/cycraig/gym-platform/.

 The Platform environment uses a parameterized action space and continuous state space.
 This task involves an agent learning to avoid enemies and traverse across platforms to reach a goal.
-Three actions are available to the agent:
+At each time step, the agent has the choice between three discrete parametrized-actions:
 - Run(dx)
 - Hop(dx)
 - leap(dx)